LIP-Computing/tutorials/docs/udocker/udocker-05.md

 ---

-## udocker: runC/crun engine (R1) - II
+## `udocker`: runC/crun engine (R1) - II

-* To support runC/crun in udocker:
+* To support runC/crun in `udocker`:
   * We added conversion of Docker metadata to the OCI spec format.
-  * udocker can produce an OCI spec and run the containers with runC/crun transparently.
+  * `udocker` can produce an OCI spec and run the containers with runC/crun transparently.
   * While runC is written in go, crun is written in C and is generally faster.
-  * Depending on the host system udocker selects crun or runC.
+  * Depending on the host system `udocker` selects crun or runC.
-  * crun provides support for the kernel cgroups version 2 which became required in some distributions.
+  * crun provides support for the kernel cgroups version 2 which became a requirement in some distributions.

 ---

-## udocker: runC/crun engine (R2 and R3)
+## `udocker`: runC/crun engine (R2 and R3)

 * The R2 and R3 execution modes are nested:
   * These modes make use of P1 or P2 from inside the R engine.
-  * It is used to overcome some of the *user namespace* limitations.
+  * It is used to overcome some *user namespace* limitations.
   * They are not generally necessary.
   * All limitations of the P1 and P2 modes also apply to R2 and R3.